 Enrollment has been trending downward for the last several years.
-In fiscal year 2019, MCC tuition and fees was projected to remain flat but MCC experienced an overall decrease in tuition revenue for the year.
-Tuition and fees are again projected to remain flat in fiscal year 2020.
-Tuition and fees are significant as this is the only major source of revenue driven by enrollment.
+Revenue from tuition and fees, making up approximately 36 percent of the general fund budget, was expected to decrease by approximately 3 percent in fiscal year 2021.
+However, COVID-19 has had a negative impact on enrollment, causing a greater than expected decrease in enrollment.
+Tuition and fee income is significant as this is the only major source of revenue driven by enrollment.
 Tuition and fees must support the growth in both teaching and other enrollment driven support costs, especially during periods of significant enrollment growth.
-MCC increased its tuition and fee structure by 4 percent in fiscal year 2019.
-The in-district credit hour tuition rate is \$107, out-of-district credit hour tuition rate is \$190, and out-of-state credit hour tuition rate is \$246.
-The total credit hours for fiscal year 2020 are estimated at 312,606 in the general fund.
-Tuition and fee revenue in the general fund for fiscal year 2020 is estimated at approximately \$41.3 million.
-This revenue source makes up approximately 37 percent of the general fund revenue.
+For fiscal year 2021, MCC increased tuition by \$8 per credit hour for out-of-district students and \$10 per credit hour for out-of-state students.
+Tuition for in-district students remained unchanged from the prior year.
+The in-district per credit hour tuition and fee rate is \$107, out-of-district per credit hour rate is \$198, and out-of-state per credit hour rate is \$256.